-Gina has a no-dating policy, but out-of-towner Marek’s nerdy charm is tough to resist.
+Gina has a no-dating policy, but out-of-towner Marek’s nerdy charm is tough to ignore.

 No dating.
 That’s longtime divorcée Gina Kersey’s rule, and she’s sticking to it.
 Comfortably settled in her hometown of Clover Hill, she’d rather play board games than risk getting played herself.
-For company, she has her beloved if slightly meddlesome Great Aunt… who’s somehow made Gina promise to break her rule.
-She has to ask someone out.
+For company, she has her beloved if slightly meddlesome Great Aunt… who’s somehow made Gina promise to ask someone out.
 On a date.
 Maybe she could skip town instead?

-Outgoing video game translator Marek Haas flew across the country to pick up the sports car of his teenage dreams—to celebrate getting over a breakup from the absolute worst boyfriend, not because he’s having a midlife crisis at thirty-five.
+Outgoing video game translator Marek Haas just picked up the sports car of his teenage dreams — to celebrate getting over a breakup from the absolute worst boyfriend, not because he’s having a midlife crisis at thirty-five.
 In his automotive fantasies, though, the car didn’t break down in the middle of small-town nowhere.

 Marek’s not a damsel in distress, but when Gina comes to his rescue on the side of the road, she can’t believe her luck.
 He’s handsome, charming, and most importantly, just passing through.
 Promise, meet loophole!
 When he turns out to be adorably nerdy as well, they skip drinks at the pub for a fun-filled night in Gina’s bed.

 The problem?
-Marek’s vintage car needs parts the garage doesn’t have, so he’s stuck until they’re found.
-Meaning every time Gina turns around, her hot one night stand is still in her town, being all cute and friendly and sometimes taking his shirt off.
+Marek’s vintage car needs parts, so he’s stuck until they’re found.
+Every time Gina turns around, her hot one night stand is still in her town, being all cute and friendly and sometimes taking his shirt off.
 Even worse, he seems to be falling for Clover Hill… and Gina might be falling for him.

 Gina Kersey should absolutely, positively have beaten Great Aunt Ophelia at this blasted card game at least once today.
 The elderly woman propped up on fluffy white pillows in the hospital-style bed had been holding only two of the colored cards for Red7 as they neared the end of this round.
 Gina had three.
 That should have given Gina a way to outmaneuver her.